home-assistant/brands/README.md

 - If multiple images are available, the ones optimized for a white background are preferred.
   - Images optimized for a dark background can be prefixed with `dark_`
 - The image should be trimmed, so it contains the minimum amount of empty space on the edges.
-  This includes things like white/black/any color borders or transparent spacing around the actual subject in the image.
+  This includes things like, any borders or transparent spacing or padding around the actual subject in the image.
 - Custom integrations must not use Home Assistant branded images, as this might confuse the end-user into thinking that the integration is an internal/official integration.

 ### Icon image requirements